OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Experiment

 \subsubsection{Setup}

-In this experiment, we conducted a simulation to evaluate the robot's catching success rate using our real-world trajectory dataset.
-The robot dynamics was modeled as a single integrator controlled by a PID controller, with a maximum velocity of 2.5 m/s.
-The initial position was randomly set within a 0.3 m radius circle centered at the ground-truth impact point.
+his experiment evaluates whether improved prediction enhances catching under robot motion constraints.
+Since the robot cannot be instantaneously placed at the predicted impact point, catching success depends on how impact point estimates updated during flight guide robot motion.
+We conduct a simulation using our real-world trajectory dataset to evaluate catching success rate.
+The robot is modeled as a PID-controlled single integrator with a maximum velocity of 2.5~m/s, and its initial position is randomly sampled within a 0.3~m radius circle centered at the ground-truth impact point.